 The device can also record speech digitally and so provides the option to use pre-recorded messages that are accessed on the keyboard or via the switch.

 Cerebral palsy (CP) is a condition that occurs due to damage to the brain before, during or after birth and sometimes during early childhood.
 The affects of this condition are varied and usually are exhibited through motor disorders which can be accompanied by problems with speech (dysarthria).Depending upon the nature of the condition, anyone with CP who has problems with their speech but is literate could use an Allora 2 to communicate effectively with access via the keyboard or switch.
 The device can be interchangeably mounted on a wheelchair as required using the novel ‘in use’ case which provides good access to the device whilst still protecting it from everyday knocks and accidents.
 Being able to contribute to discussions at the pace of the conversation is important and so Allora 2 has been designed to speed up the process by way of word and phrase prediction as well as being able to store key phrases accessible just by pressing a button.

-Lee Ridley a.k.a Lost Voice Guy recently reviewed the Allora in his blog.
-Click here to take a look:
+Lee Ridley a.k.a Lost Voice Guy reviewed the Allora a while back in his blog.
+Click here to take at his website: